 - Pour hot water over the tea leaves to stir them up.

 Water temperature, the volume of tea leaves, and steeping time are all part of the art of brewing tea.
 Different compounds are extracted depending on water temperature and steeping time.

 Gongfu (Eastern) Brewing vs English (Western) Brewing

-Western style brewing, or English style as some call it, uses much less leaf and more water with longer brewing times.
-This extracts as much flavor as possible all at once.
+Western-style tea brewing, or English style as some call it, uses much less leaf and more water with longer brewing times.
+Western tea brewing extracts as much flavor as possible all at once.

 The words “various steeping methods” are where everyone gets tripped up.
 The truth is, even standard brewing methods can vary with each specific tea and with each person.